arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/api-overview/api-overview.md

 ---
-title: 'Arduino Alvik Cheat Sheet'
+title: 'Arduino Alvik API Overview'
 description: 'A technical summary of the APIs used to control the Alvik Robot.'
 tags:
   - Alvik